openstack-archive/openstack-chef-specs/specs/juno/common/cookbook-versioning.rst

 We consider the master branch a fast paced "Work in Progress" until we come to the Release Candidate 1 date (RC-1).
 This means it will be under rapid and active development where versioning isn't always required.
-All patches must update the the CHANGELOG.md at a minimum.
+All patches must update the CHANGELOG.md at a minimum.

 +-------------------------------------------------------------------------+------------------+
 | Master Branch Example Situations                                        | Level of Change  |